aussielunix/MyVagrantBoxes/README.md

 # Introduction

-In here you will find a collection of vaggrantfile's for quick booting of a variety of OS's.
+In here you will find a collection of Vagrantfile's for quick booting of a variety of OS's.
-How many times have you wondered where a file lives in a particular distro or packagename etc ?
+How many times have you wondered where a file lives in a particular distro or a packagename etc ?
+Other uses include cross platform testing of puppet / chef modules.

 # Workflow